-All new Medi-Cal members must receive an IHA, which includes the member's history (history of present illness, past medical and social history, and review of organ systems) and physical examination within 120 calendar days of their date of enrollment.
+All Medi-Cal members ages 18 months and older must have an IHA, which includes the member's history (history of present illness, past medical and social history, and review of organ systems) and physical examination within 120 calendar days of their date of enrollment.
 The IHA must be conducted in a culturally and linguistically appropriate manner for all members, including those with disabilities.